flassh/docs/content/booth/index.md

 If you're ready to begin your live event and have a paid credit deducted from your account, choose "Convert To Live".
 Otherwise, tap "Continue Testing".

-Regardless of your selection above, you'll be taken to the "Touch Screen To Party" screen in full-screen mode.
+Regardless of your selection above, you'll be taken to the "Touch Screen To Begin" screen in full-screen mode.
 Tapping anywhere on the screen will initiate a 3-second countdown, which will trigger the camera, preview the photo, then start another countdown.
 By default, there are 3 photos taken (3 countdowns) per session.
-This number is [configurable in event settings]().
+This number is [configurable in event settings]({{< relref "events/index.md#event-settings" >}}).

 As photos are taken, they're automatically uploaded to our servers and made immediately available for viewing and sharing.
 Enjoy your event!